salrashid123/go_tpm_remote_attestation/README.md

   Attestor generates an RSA key on TPM
   Attestor Certifies the RSA key using AK and receives attestation blob Attestor uses RSA key to generate a CSR
-  Attestor sends CSR, attestation blob to Verifier Verifier confirms AK signed the attestation blog Verifier extracts the RSA public key from CSR and confirms it matches the key encoded into the attestation blob Verifier uses CA to sign the CSR
+  Attestor sends TPM wire format for the generated RSA Public, CSR, attestation blob to Verifier Verifier confirms AK signed the attestation blog Verifier extracts the RSA public key from CSR and confirms it matches the key encoded into the attestation blob Verifier checks that the TPM wire format for the public key has the correct TPM template Verifier extracts the RSA Public key from the TPM Wire format and cross checks with the CSR's RSA Public key
+  Verifier uses CA to sign the CSR
   Verifier returns x509 to Attestor rpc OfferCSR (OfferCSRRequest) returns (OfferCSRResponse) { }